Skip to content

 Important

-If you see that some test may pass or fail randomly there is a way to mark it as Flaky.
-Simply find it in Test Cases View and use Actions menu to set the flag.
-Flaky test case is decorated with an icon (red flag):
+If you notice that a test passes or fails randomly, there is a way to mark it as Flaky.
+Simply find it in the Test Cases View and use the Actions menu to set the flag.
+A Flaky test case is decorated with an icon (red flag):

 Flaky Test Case

-When a test case marked as Flaky is executed - it's test run is marked as Flaky too.
+When a test case marked as Flaky is executed, its test run is also marked as Flaky.

 Flaky Test Case